bigchaindb/js-driver-orm/README.md

 ### Example: Burn an asset
 > "Delete" (Database) => "Burn" (Blockchain)

+:exclamation:Burning assets does not delete them!
+It moves control of asset from users keypair to unfulfillable one.:exclamation:

 ```javascript
 // create an asset with Alice as owner
 bdbOrm.models.myModel